Lend your securities. Earn income.

 Shares on loan are not covered under Securities Investor Protection Corporation (SIPC).
 However, Fidelity provides collateral at a minimum of 100% of the loan value.
 In any securities lending transaction, counterparty default is a risk.

-Cash distributions paid on securities borrowed over the dividend record date are credited as of a "cash-in-lieu" payment, which may have a different tax treatment than the actual dividend from the issuer.
+Cash distributions paid on securities borrowed over the dividend record date are credited as a "cash-in-lieu" payment, which may have a different tax treatment than the actual dividend from the issuer.

 Frequently asked questions